nahidul-fahim/rental-wheels-server/README.md

 # Rental Wheels

 Rental Wheels is a full-stack application for renting cars.
-This project leverages Node.js, Express, MongoDB, Mongoose and TypeScript to deliver a robust, scalable solution for managing car rentals.
+This project leverages Node.js, Express, MongoDB, Mongoose, and TypeScript to deliver a robust, scalable solution for managing car rentals.

 ## Table of Contents